 The Capitol Symphonic Winds was organized in January of 1992 to provide an outlet for University of Hartford musicians who were not music majors to perform with community musicians in a high quality wind ensemble.
 The Capitol Symphonic Winds ensemble also provided opportunities for Hartt students to get experience as band managers and student conductors.
 Since its founding in 1992, the ensemble has performed two concerts a year at the University of Hartford.

 The first conductor was Neal Yancey Smith, who was a graduate student at the Hartt School at the time.
 In the 1994-95 season, William Eriksen directed.
 Gary Partridge was the conductor from 1995 untiul 2018.
 Our current conductor, Dr. Dan D'Addio has conducted since 2018.
 The May 2020 and December 2020 concerts and rehearsals were cancelled.
+Performances resumed starting with an outdoor Covid compliant concert at the Simsbury shell in May 2021 and then back on the Hartt campus since.

 The members of the band have come from all walks of life including students, music and non-music educators,